Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \subsection{Structure of paper}

-We first cover some general terminology and frequently used lemmas.
-In the third section, we introduce our notion of connectivity and prove basic properties and finally derive Poincar\'e inequalities.
-In the fourth section, we apply the results in both new and classical settings.
-In the final section, we apply the results to the study of RNP-differentiability spaces and introduce the relevant concepts.
-In the appendix, we include a different proof that tangents of RNP-differentiability spaces are PI-spaces and that our connectivity condition is preserved under Gromov-Hausdorff-convergence. \\ \\
+We first cover some general terminology and frequently used lemmas in section \ref{notconvention}.
+In section \ref{sec:PIproof}, we introduce our notion of connectivity and prove basic properties and finally derive Poincar\'e inequalities.
+In section \ref{sec:corapp}, we apply the results in both new and classical settings.
+Finally, in section \ref{rectifdiff} we apply the results to the study of RNP-differentiability spaces and introduce the relevant concepts.
+In the appendix, we include a different proof that tangents of RNP-differentiability spaces are PI-spaces and that our connectivity condition is preserved under measured Gromov-Hausdorff-convergence.

+As the paper consists of two related, but somewhat independent ideas, one concerning characterizing differentiability spaces and the other concerning characterization of Poincar\'e inequalities, we have tried to separate these in the structure of the paper.
+A reader interested only in the classification of spaces with Poincar\'e inequalities could read section \ref{notconvention} followed by the main proofs in section \ref{sec:PIproof}.

+A reader interested merely in the application could read section \ref{notconvention} and Definition \ref{def:conbility} after which one can read section \ref{sec:corapp} without needing that much from other parts of the paper.
+However, the proof of Theorem \ref{thm:nohomo} is closely related to Theorem \ref{thm:contheorem}, and thus is included in section \ref{sec:PIproof}.